 Amazon's Kindle range, which includes the entry-level Kindle, Paperwhite and premium Oasis, remains the top choice for buyers looking for a new ebook reader.
-Even so, Kobo is now a big contender to the Kindle crown, recently unveiling the Kobo Aura (Edition 2) ebook reader and its waterproof Kobo Aura One.
-Buyers happy with a second-hand model can still find ebook readers from Barnes & Noble and Sony online, but you'll obviously struggle finding support if you run into hardware issues.
+Even so, Kobo is now a big contender to Kindle's crown, recently unveiling the Kobo Aura (Edition 2) ebook reader and its waterproof Kobo Aura One.
+Buyers happy with a second-hand model can still find ebook readers from Barnes & Noble and Sony online, but you'll struggle finding support if you run into hardware issues.

 Look at our Best Buy ebook readers reviews to find out which models top our tests.